The Girl Next Door (1953 film): Plot

 A popular performer, Jeannie Laird decides to buy her first house and celebrate with a big party.
 The guests' enjoyment is interfered with by the happenings at the home of the next door neighbor, Bill Carter.

 Carter is a comic-strip artist.
 He prides himself on every story he tells being true to life, including that of 10-year-old son Joey, whom he is raising alone.
-But when a relationship blossoms between Bill and Jeannie after a shaky start, a neglected Joey ends up blabbing to Bill's bosses that the comic strip's adventures have become far more fiction than fact.
+When a relationship blossoms between Bill and Jeannie after a shaky start, a neglected Joey ends up blabbing to Bill's bosses that the comic strip's adventures have become far more fiction than fact.